 How To Write A Song - Lyrics First

-If you are already writing music by creating the music first, or are just learning how to write a song, creating the lyrics first might seem very difficult.
+If you are already writing by creating the music first, or are just learning how to write a song, making the lyrics first might seem very difficult.

 I mean how do you create a melody from words without music right?